SilverSock69/E06b-Tiles/README.md

 # E06b-Tiles
+In this repository, I am going to attemp to add tiles and land for an alien to move on.
+I am also going to add coins to the map for the alien to be able to get as well.In my game, the coins are represented with some green gems.
+So, I guess its really green gems im adding not coins.
+Modifying the character speed can allow you to make the character slower or faster, so I opted for speed.
+Updating the character jump speed lets the character jump farther and faster.

 Playing with the Tiled Map Editor

 This is an opportunity for you to experiment with using the Tiled Map Editor to build a 2D platformer.